-- Place half of the chocolate in a heatproof bowl, then place the bowl over a saucepan of simmering water.
+Place half of the chocolate in a heatproof bowl, then place the bowl over a saucepan of simmering water.
 Stir occasionally until melted.
 Add remaining chocolate and remove bowl from heat.
 Stir occasionally until smooth and glossy.
-Dip ½ of each cookie in the chocolate and place on a baking sheet lined with parchment paper.
-Place cookies in the refrigerator for a few minutes until chocolate hardens.
+Dip ½ of each cookie in the chocolate and sprinkle with sea salt, if desired.
+Place on a baking sheet lined with parchment paper and place cookies in the refrigerator for a few minutes until chocolate hardens.

 Store cookies at room temperature in an airtight container for up to a week.